-(A) A "WIA Fiscal Agent" is an entity designated by the chief elected official in accordance with section 117(d)(3)(B)(i)(II) of WIA to assist in the administration of WIA grant funds under the direction of the local workforce investment board.
-The WIA fiscal agent shall receive and manage all formula WIA funds for the area and other federal, state, or local funds allocated to the local workforce area.
+(A) A " WIOA Fiscal Agent" is an entity designated by the chief elected official in accordance with section 107(d)(12)(B)(i)(II) of WIOA to assist in the administration of WIOA grant funds under the direction of the local workforce development board.
+The WIOA fiscal agent shall receive and manage all formula WIOA funds for the area and other federal, state, or local funds allocated to the local workforce area.

 (1) Subaward notification and advances

 WIOA fiscal agents are responsible for notifying local WIOA sub-areas of subgrant awards, the catalogue of federal domestic assistance (CFDA) number of the subgrant, and respective grant period of performance of the funding.
 WIOA fiscal agents are also responsible for ensuring processes are in place to minimize the time elapsing between receipt of WIOA funds and disbursement in order to maintain cash balance.

 (b) WIOA fiscal agents shall ensure processes are in place to approve draw requests from and issue funding to local sub-areas.

 (c) WIOA fiscal agents shall ensure processes are in place to amend budgets if necessary and shall communicate amendments to local sub-areas.

 WIOA fiscal agents are responsible for establishing the reporting practices to be utilized by WIOA sub-areas.
 The fiscal agent combines all local area financial data, which includes the compilation of all sub-area financial data, and performs area-wide state reporting via county finance information system (CFIS) web as described in rule 5101:9-7-29 of the Administrative Code.

 (a) The local WIOA area shall ensure its sub-areas utilize a unified financial reporting system for recording financial activity, generating and reporting financial statements, cash draws, and participant information.